typedoc2md/typedoc-plugin-markdown/packages/typedoc-vitepress-theme/README.md

 The following TypeDoc / Markdown plugin options can be passed to config:

 - [TypeDoc options](https://typedoc.org/options) (HTML specific output options that will be ignored).
-- [Markdown plugin options](https://typedoc.org/options) (Some options are preset to target VitePress).
+- [Markdown plugin options](https://typedoc.org/options) (Some options are already preset to target VitePress).

 #### VitePress presets

-The following options are preset as config when running the theme.
+The following options are preset with the theme.

 ```json
 {